ava-innersource/SitecoreFoundation/README.md

 * Common - Includes Branch Templates for Quickly creating Sites
 * Foundation - Placeholder Settings and Rendering Settings for a Foundation Component Based Site
 * StarterKit - Sample Site Implementation with Details about the Framework
-* DXF - Sample Tenants with Test Setup for DXF Projects
 * Airspace - Sample Digital Marketing Site based on Bootstrap and Handlebar Templates

 Features Include: